pnugues/nlp_from_scratch/README.md

 # nlp_from_scratch
 The article [_Natural language processing (almost) from scratch_](https://arxiv.org/abs/1103.0398) by Collobert et al. (2011) is a landmark in natural language processing.
 The authors showed then it was possible to train neural networks on a variety of NLP task with a unique  architecture.
-This repository is reimplementation of their Senna program in PyTorch.
+This repository is a reimplementation of their Senna program in PyTorch.

 ## Overview
 The repository contains two notebooks, where I reproduce the Senna program described in [_Natural language processing (almost) from scratch_ by Collobert et al. (2011)](https://arxiv.org/abs/1103.0398) with a modern deep-learning programming interface: PyTorch.
 I created the notebooks from the paper's high-level description.
 This means that my programs are reinterpretations and are not exactly equivalent to the original code.